volfpeter/fastapi-motor-oil/docs/index.md

 - Database **model** design with `Pydantic`.
 - Relationship support and validation using async **validators and delete rules** with a declarative, decorator-based syntax.
+- Declarative **index** specification.
 - Typed **utilities** for convenient model and API creation.
-- A complete and customizable **async service layer** with **transaction support** that integrates all the above to keep your API and business logic clean, flexible, and easy to understand.
+- Ready to use, customizable **async service layer** with **transaction support** that integrates all the above to keep your API and business logic clean, flexible, and easy to understand.

-By providing a convenient, declarative middle layer between MongoDB and your API, `FastAPI-motor-oil` is halfway between an object document mapper (based on `Pydantic`) and a database driver (by wrapping the async `motor` driver).
+By providing a convenient, declarative middle layer between MongoDB and your API, `FastAPI-motor-oil` is halfway between an object document mapper (based on `Pydantic`) and a database driver (by wrapping the official, async `motor` driver).

 ## Installation